 Data Archiving as the Key Piece of the Puzzle

-Data archiving solutions are not just data loss prevention tools.
+Email archiving solutions are not just data loss prevention tools.
 They provide automated capture and interactive and secure long-term storage of electronic business communications such as email, social media, text messages or WhatsApp chats.
 They can also assist greatly with disaster recovery.

 The archival of corporate email and unstructured data empowers organizations to stay compliant with various regulations and guidelines, improves their litigation response, and provides a safe storage option for business-critical and sensitive data.